 - Biblical Theology as Theological Construction (Francis Watson).

-A conclusion suggests how any student of the Bible can learn from these approaches.
+Readers will gain an appreciation for each of these approaches and understand how any student of the Bible can learn from them.

 About the Authors

 Edward W. Klink III, Ph.D.
 (University of St. Andrews) is Associate Professor of New Testament at Talbot School of Theology, Biola University.
 He is the author of The Sheep of the Fold: The Audience and Origin of the Gospel of John), editor of The Audience of the Gospels: The Origin and Function of the Gospels in Early Christianity, and is currently writing a commentary on the Gospel of John for the Zondervan Exegetical Commentary on the New Testament series.Darian R. Lockett, Ph.D.
 (University of St. Andrews) is Associate Professor of New Testament at Talbot School of Theology, Biola University.
 He is the author of Purity and Worldview in the Epistle of James, and is currently writing an introduction to the Catholic Epistles for the T. & T. Clark Approaches to Biblical Studies series.
 He has contributed several chapters on James and Jude to the SBL Methodological Reassessments of the Letters of James, Peter and Jude series.